ksporwal/finder/README.md

 "# finder"

 It is an Android app related to lost and found vehicles.
-Basic working prototype app is made and now we are working on actual idea.
-We have used Google Firebase as our database.
+Google Firebase used as database.
+The app is developed using Android Studio.

 *****imp*****
 **Go to Config.java in main folder and add your id&password there.
 Then app works properly